formkiq/docs.formkiq.com/docs/platform/security.md

 To add a user to a group:

-* Open the FormKiQ Console as an Administrator
+1. Open the FormKiQ Console as an administrator.
+2. Select **Groups** under **Administration**.
-* Click on the **Groups** menu option under the **Administration** left menu
+3. Open the far-right menu on the group.
-* Click the far right menu on the Group you want to add the user to and click Add Member
+4. Choose **Add Member**.

 ![Console Add User](./img/fk-console-add-group-add-members.png)

-You can search for the user and add it to the group.
+Search for the user and add them to the group.

 ![Console Add User](./img/fk-console-add-group-add-member.png)

 ### Defined Site Permissions

-Defined site permission requires the explicit creation of FormKiQ Sites and then user groups can be links to a site with specific permissions.
+Defined site permissions require explicit creation of FormKiQ sites.
+User groups can then be linked to a site with specific permissions.

 #### Add Site

-A defined site can **ONLY** be created by a user with administrator access.
+A defined site can only be created by a user with administrator access.

-The example below will create a FormKiQ Site called **projects**.
+The example below creates a FormKiQ site called `projects`.

 ##### POST /sites